 - Government and corporate bonds these are quoted instruments in active markets.
-Market prices as at 31 December 2021 have been applied. - Property representing the value of the Orpington head office building.
-The building was contracted for sale in 2021, with the sale completing in January 2022.
-The property has been valued at the sale price at 31 December 2021. - Other financial investments these are quoted instruments in active markets.
-Market prices as at 31 December 2021 have been applied. - Investment in subsidiary this has been valued at adjusted equity at 31 December 2021. - Intermediary receivables valued based on the best estimate of the recoverable value. - Cash and equivalents valued at the amount held at the period end, translated using the year end exchange rate where appropriate. - Other assets valued based on the best estimate of the recoverable or realisable value.
+Market prices as at 31 December 2022 have been applied. - Property representing the value of the Old Woking leasehold. - Other financial investments these are quoted instruments in active markets.
+Market prices as at 31 December 2022 have been applied. - Investment in subsidiary this has been valued at adjusted equity at 31 December 2022. - Intermediary receivables valued based on the best estimate of the recoverable value. - Cash and equivalents valued at the amount held at the period end, translated using the year end exchange rate where appropriate. - Other assets valued based on the best estimate of the recoverable or realisable value.
 The adjustment for Solvency II purposes relate to the reclassification of accrued interest arising on bonds. - Reinsurance recoverable The undiscounted reinsurance recoverable valued on a SII basis is materially equivalent to the UK GAAP basis (See D2 for a fuller description of technical reserves valuation).
-For the Solvency II balance sheet these recoveries have been discounted at the risk free rates as opposed to 1.15% in the UK GAAP Financial Statements.
+For the Solvency II balance sheet these recoveries have been discounted at the risk free rates as opposed to 3.77% in the UK GAAP Financial Statements.

-Assets held by the Group as at 31 December 2021 were as follows:
+Assets held by the Group as at 31 December 2022 were as follows: